sguzunov/docs/docs/getting-started/02_how-to/02_rebrand-glue42/05_installer/installer.md

 }
 ```

-*Note that the installation process can't be completed while certain applications are running - e.g., [**Glue42 Enterprise**](https://glue42.com/enterprise/), or Excel/Word/Outlook, unless the corresponding [Glue42 Connector](../../../../connectors/general-overview/index.html) has been disabled in the `"artifacts"` extensibility point.*
+*Note that the installation process can't be completed while certain apps are running - e.g., [**Glue42 Enterprise**](https://glue42.com/enterprise/), or Excel/Word/Outlook, unless the corresponding [Glue42 Connector](../../../../connectors/general-overview/index.html) has been disabled in the `"artifacts"` extensibility point.*

 *See also [Extensibility Point: "startup"](#extensible_installer-extensibility_points__items-extensibility_point_startup).*